supabase-community/supabase-kt/plugins/ComposeAuth/README.md

 > Note: iOS support is experimental and needs feedback
 >
-> ☑️ = Has no support for neither Google and Apple authentication, relies on gotrue-kt for OAuth.
+> ☑️ = Has no support for neither Google nor Apple Native Auth, relies on gotrue-kt for OAuth.

 <details>